$786.92 Million in Sales Expected for Copart, Inc. (NASDAQ:CPRT) This Quarter

-Analysts expect that Copart, Inc. (NASDAQ:CPRT) will post sales of $786.92 million for the current quarter, Zacks reports.
-Four analysts have made estimates for Copart’s earnings, with the highest sales estimate coming in at $806.82 million and the lowest estimate coming in at $759.88 million.
-Copart posted sales of $617.03 million during the same quarter last year, which suggests a positive year over year growth rate of 27.5%.
-The firm is scheduled to issue its next quarterly earnings report on Thursday, February 17th.
+Brokerages expect Copart, Inc. (NASDAQ:CPRT) to report $786.92 million in sales for the current quarter, Zacks reports.
+Four analysts have issued estimates for Copart’s earnings.
+The highest sales estimate is $806.82 million and the lowest is $759.88 million.
+Copart posted sales of $617.03 million in the same quarter last year, which suggests a positive year over year growth rate of 27.5%.
+The firm is expected to announce its next earnings results on Thursday, February 17th.

-On average, analysts expect that Copart will report full-year sales of $3.21 billion for the current financial year, with estimates ranging from $3.11 billion to $3.27 billion.
-For the next fiscal year, analysts anticipate that the firm will report sales of $3.43 billion, with estimates ranging from $3.30 billion to $3.50 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side analysts that cover Copart.
+According to Zacks, analysts expect that Copart will report full year sales of $3.21 billion for the current year, with estimates ranging from $3.11 billion to $3.27 billion.
+For the next financial year, analysts anticipate that the firm will report sales of $3.43 billion, with estimates ranging from $3.30 billion to $3.50 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that that provide coverage for Copart.

-Copart (NASDAQ:CPRT) last posted its quarterly earnings results on Wednesday, November 17th.
-The business services provider reported $1.07 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.01 by $0.06.
-Copart had a net margin of 34.25% and a return on equity of 28.37%.
-The company had revenue of $810.13 million during the quarter, compared to the consensus estimate of $742.23 million.
-During the same period last year, the firm earned $0.79 EPS.
+Copart (NASDAQ:CPRT) last issued its earnings results on Wednesday, November 17th.
+The business services provider reported $1.07 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.01 by $0.06.
+Copart had a return on equity of 28.37% and a net margin of 34.25%.
+The business had revenue of $810.13 million during the quarter, compared to analysts’ expectations of $742.23 million.
+During the same period in the prior year, the firm posted $0.79 EPS.

-In other Copart news, Director Thomas N. Tryforos sold 69,000 shares of Copart stock in a transaction that occurred on Wednesday, December 8th.
-The shares were sold at an average price of $149.63, for a total value of $10,324,470.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-11.18% of the stock is currently owned by insiders.
+In related news, Director Thomas N. Tryforos sold 69,000 shares of the firm’s stock in a transaction on Wednesday, December 8th.
+The stock was sold at an average price of $149.63, for a total transaction of $10,324,470.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Company insiders own 11.18% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Alliancebernstein L.P. grew its stake in shares of Copart by 7.4% during the 3rd quarter.
-Alliancebernstein L.P. now owns 6,924,228 shares of the business services provider’s stock valued at $960,529,000 after buying an additional 478,417 shares during the period.
-Price T Rowe Associates Inc. MD increased its holdings in Copart by 32.2% in the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 6,041,484 shares of the business services provider’s stock valued at $796,449,000 after purchasing an additional 1,472,685 shares in the last quarter.
-Geode Capital Management LLC raised its position in Copart by 4.2% in the third quarter.
-Geode Capital Management LLC now owns 3,888,490 shares of the business services provider’s stock valued at $537,989,000 after purchasing an additional 157,042 shares during the period.
-Kayne Anderson Rudnick Investment Management LLC lifted its stake in shares of Copart by 5.4% during the third quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 2,665,811 shares of the business services provider’s stock worth $369,801,000 after purchasing an additional 137,083 shares in the last quarter.
-Finally, Amundi acquired a new position in Copart during the 2nd quarter worth approximately $300,576,000.
-80.31% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Cibc World Markets Corp boosted its position in Copart by 122.2% in the 4th quarter.
+Cibc World Markets Corp now owns 47,396 shares of the business services provider’s stock valued at $7,186,000 after buying an additional 26,067 shares during the last quarter.
+O Shaughnessy Asset Management LLC boosted its position in shares of Copart by 52.9% in the 4th quarter.
+O Shaughnessy Asset Management LLC now owns 1,771 shares of the business services provider’s stock worth $269,000 after purchasing an additional 613 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its position in shares of Copart by 3.1% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 1,055,742 shares of the business services provider’s stock worth $160,072,000 after purchasing an additional 31,467 shares during the last quarter.
+Ensign Peak Advisors Inc boosted its position in shares of Copart by 37.5% in the 4th quarter.
+Ensign Peak Advisors Inc now owns 186,593 shares of the business services provider’s stock worth $28,292,000 after purchasing an additional 50,843 shares during the last quarter.
+Finally, Advisor Resource Council bought a new position in shares of Copart in the 4th quarter worth $212,000.
+Hedge funds and other institutional investors own 80.31% of the company’s stock.

 About Copart